andrykonchin/marshal-parser/README.md

 ## Limitations

-- Only supports current format version 4.8
+- Supports only the current Marshal format version (4.8)
-- Does not support a deprecated node 'M' (that represents Class or Module)
+- Does not support a deprecated node 'M' (that represents 'Class or Module')
 - Does not support a 'd' node (Data object, that represents wrapped pointers from Ruby extensions)
-- Doesn't print in annotations object indices (because Ruby is not consistent here and object indices assigning order may vary depending on dumped class)
+- Doesn't print in annotations object indices (because Ruby is not consistent here and object indices assigning order may vary depending on a class of a dumped object)

 ## Similar projects